Upgrading

 Argument replaceSuggestions(ArgumentSuggestions suggestions);

-Argument includeSuggestions(ArgumentSuggestions suggestions);
+Argument includeSuggestions(ArgumentSuggestions suggestions); For example:

 List<Argument> arguments = new ArrayList<>();